 I am pleased to present the Annual Report and Accounts for the MLKDC.
-This has again been a year of significant challenge and limited opportunity for MLKDC, given the continued restrictions imposed in relation to the Covid-19 pandemic and the constraints within which we currently operate, as an executive Non-Departmental Public Body (NDPB).
+This has again been a year of significant challenge and limited opportunity for MLKDC, given the constraints within which we currently operate, as an executive Non-Departmental Public Body (NDPB).
 These constraints to our remit, set by our sponsor department, The Executive Office (TEO), reflect the ongoing lack of Ministerial agreement on the future development of the site, and the ongoing pressures on the public purse.

 It is against that background that I am pleased to report that the Corporation has continued to fulfil its responsibilities.
-Careful management enabled us to prioritise our activities and achieve 15 of the 16 business plan targets identified at the start of the year.
-With the implementation of the MLKDC Business Continuity Plan in March 2020 in response to the Covid-19 emergency all MLKDC staff have been working remotely where possible.
-Given the limited remit of MLKDC, everyone has adapted well to the restrictions and the impact on MLKDC's day to day operations has been limited.
+With Covid no longer dominating our lives and the easing of restrictions, careful management enabled us to prioritise our activities and successfully deliver nine of the 10 targets identified at the start of the year in our Business Plan.